-Approximately \$1.2 billion of capital expenditures are required over the next ten years to upgrade and replace vessels within the fleet.
-Approximately 60% of these capital expenditures are planned to occur in the next five years, with approximately three-quarters being spent on new vessels and approximately one-quarter on vessel components and upgrades.
+Significant capital expenditures are required over the next ten years to upgrade and replace vessels within the fleet.
 BC Ferries' new vessel procurement strategy is designed to provide a rational framework for vessel replacement decisions and implementation of vessel acquisitions.
 Key provisions in this strategy include: